xkr47/nitor-backend/README.md

 The `path` specifies where the static files are exposed.
 The `bucket` specifies where the S3 bucket.
 The optional `basePath` specifies where the path inside the bucket (cannot be escaped).
 The optional `region` specifies the S3 region.
-Uses environmental variable `AWS_DEFAULT_REGION` or region of current instance if missing.
 The optional `accessKey` specifies the S3 access.
-Uses environmental variable `AWS_ACCESS_KEY_ID` or instance profile rights if allowed.
 The optional `secretKey` specifies the S3 access.

-Uses environmental variable `AWS_SECRET_ACCESS_KEY` or instance profile rights if allowed.
-The environmental variable `AWS_SESSION_TOKEN` or instance profile rights are required if the access keys are temporary.
+If the `region` or `accessKey`/`secretKey` -pair is not given then standard AWS sdk code is used to detect/fetch the values from environment or from the AWS instance profile.

 ### Proxying to another HTTP service
 A list of static file locations can be provided.